 What was the most influential part of your experience in your program?
 The other students in the program, opportunities to work with multiple faculty

 Do you have any thoughts you’d like to share with prospective students?
-Take advantage of all the fantastic peers in the program and all the wonderful networking activities provided!
+Take advantage of all the fantastic peers in the program and the wonderful networking activities provided!

 What was your first job after you graduated?
 Postdoctoral Associate; University of Pittsburgh